 Laminate's Surface Must Remain Sealed

-If laminate has a weak area, it is the edges.
+If the laminate has a weak area, it is the edges.
 While the top is sealed with the wear layer and the bottom is coated, edges are raw and thus prone to soaking up water.

 Yet a properly installed laminate floor has seams on the top that are so tight that they are practically non-existent.
 The perimeter is covered with baseboards or quarter-round.
 Theoretically, water cannot reach the core.